esass10/tippy/README.md

 The following **additional** features are implemented:

 - [x] Added a blue color scheme to make the app look better.
-- [x] Tip Calculator also calculates how much is owed per person depending on the size of the party.
+- [x] Tippy also calculates how much is owed per person depending on the size of the party.
 - [x] Uses a slider instead of a segmented control to change the tip percentage.
+- [x] Also shows the tip percentage next to the slider

 ## Video Walkthrough